War Criminal Joachim Peiper Led His Troops To Death

 - 34. Werner Kuhn

 The photos below are from a new soldier introduction to the Leibstandarte in Hasselt, Fiandre, Belgium, May 1944.
-This was an elite formation which had a long and colorful history in the field after its origins as Hitler's personal bodyguard.
+This was an elite formation that had a long and colorful history in the field after its origins as Hitler's personal bodyguard.

 |Joachim at his trial (Colorized).|